rudra012/crudl-example-django/README.md

 # crudl django example
 DISCLAIMER: This is a preliminary, sketchy and incomplete documentation.
-This example mainly shows how to use crudl.
-It is not intended for development on crudl itself.
+This example mainly shows how to use CRUDL.
+It is not intended for development on CRUDL itself.

 ## TOC
 * [About](#about)